michealt17/run-freqtrade-docker/README.md

 Easier way to run freqtrade on Docker without having to download all the code base.

-Example of use would be to clone this repo in a VM running Ubuntu VM and run the docker command.
+Example of use would be to clone this repo in a VM running Ubuntu and run the docker command.

 ### Pre-requisites: docker and make installed